systeminit/si/app/docs/src/how-tos/aws-ecs.md

 All activities in this how-to happen within a configured VPC, AWS Region and AWS Credential.

-Start in a change set named `ECS How-to`.
+Start in a Change Set named `ECS How-to`.

 ## Walkthrough

 ### What it will look like

-When you are through with this guide, you should have components that look like this in your diagram:
+When you are through with this guide, you should have Components that look like this in your Diagram:

 ![AWS ECS Diagram](./aws-ecs/aws-ecs-complete.png)

-### Create a Loadbalancer component
+### Create a Loadbalancer Component

 ![Create Loadbalancer](./aws-ecs/create-loadbalancer.png)

 Add a `Loadbalancer` to your `VPC How-to` vpc frame.

-Set the component type to be `Configuration Frame (down)`.
+Set the Component type to be `Configuration Frame (down)`.

-Set the component name to `application-alb`.
+Set the Component name to `application-alb`.

 Set the `LbName` to `application-alb`.